Teradata/product-help/Console/DataSources/Write-Data-Cloud-Object-Storage.md

 The following examples demonstrate how to copy data from Vantage to a cloud object store.
 You must provide your own bucket to execute the example queries below.

+**Tip**:  For examples that demonstrate how to access data stored on cloud object stores, see: [Query Data on External Object Storage](../DataSources/Query-Data-Cloud-Object-Storage.md).

 ## WRITE_NOS

 WRITE_NOS allows you to do the following: